frankbenoit/qmk_firmware/keyboards/nuphy/air75_v2/ansi/keymaps/frank/readme.md

 ## Special Shortcuts

+### Print screen

+Fn + Printscreen.
+Instead of using the key directly, it enforces to have the Fn key held.
-Printscreen: Fn + Prntscreen.
-Fn to avoid accidental interruption when hitting print screen during backspace press.
+This is to avoid accidental interruption when hitting print screen during backspace press.

+### Microphone mute/unmute

-Microphone mute/unmute: Fn + Del
+Use Fn + Del

-Alt-Tab, Win-Tab, Ctrl-Tab: They are still working, although the Tab key normally activates the number layer
+### Windows Lock

 Ext-Mse: Windows Lock

+### Tab switching

+Alt-Tab, Win-Tab, Ctrl-Tab: They are still working, although the Tab key normally activates the number layer When one of the Alt/Win/Ctrl is pressed, the Tab key is not activating the number layer.

+### Hold Extend Layer

 Ext-Esc: Extend layer permanent active